SwedbankPay/developer.swedbankpay.com/payment-instruments/payment-link.md

 ### Introduction

-*   The Payment Link can be implemented for Card, MobilePay, Vipps and Swish payments, using the Redirect platform and seamless view.
+*   The Payment Link can be implemented for Card, MobilePay Online, Vipps and Swish payments, using the Redirect platform and seamless view.

 *   When the consumer starts the purchase process in your merchant/webshop